openjournals/joss/docs/Editors_workflow.md

 # JOSS Editor workflow

+Editors will manage the review workflow with the help of our bot, `@whedon`.
+The bot is summoned with commands typed directly on the GitHub issues.
+For a list of commands, type: `@whedon commands` (Also listed below.)

 1. An author submits a paper.
 They can select or not select an editor.

 2. If you are selected as an editor you get @’d in the pre-review issue.